Chelsea Manning reportedly on Obama's commutation shortlist

+Chelsea Manning could be looking at a shorter sentence as early as Wednesday.

-A source at the US Justice Department has reportedly told NBC News that former US intelligence analyst Chelsea Manning, now serving a 35-year sentence for leaking classified information to WikiLeaks, is on President Barack Obama's short list for commutation of sentence.
+A source at the US Justice Department has reportedly told NBC News that the former Army intelligence analyst, now serving a 35-year sentence for leaking classified information to WikiLeaks, is on President Barack Obama's short list for commutation.

 Manning was first apprehended in 2010 after sending 700,000 military files and communications to WikiLeaks, a case that unfolded nearly in tandem with that of NSA whistleblower Edward Snowden.
 Some members of Manning's family have suggested that he served as a scapegoat for Snowden and received an unusually harsh sentence as a result.
-Snowden himself tweeted support for Manning's commutation just this morning.
+Snowden himself tweeted support for clemency for Manning just this morning.

 Many of the files leaked by Manning were among those published by WikilLeaks in October of 2016, shortly before the US presidential election.